Uzmani/uc-portfoio-2/site/README.md

-# Gatsby Theme
+# Gatsby Theme Intro Example

-A usage of that does nothing but use the theme.
+A usage of [gatsby-theme-intro](https://github.com/wkocjan/gatsby-theme-intro) that does nothing but use the theme.

-# portfolio-site